 Advanced Structured English Immersion Methods

-This undergraduate-level course is 6 weeks This course is available as part of a degree or certificate program.
-To enroll, speak with an Enrollment Representative.
+This undergraduate-level course is 6 To enroll, speak with an Enrollment Representative.

 topic title goes here

 - Identify receptive and productive oral language skills and strategies as they apply to elementary EL students.

 - Explain the purpose of using a thematic approach to teach EL students in different content areas.